jhlagado/ts-stable/README.md

 STABLE stands for STAck Bytecode Language & Engine and the [original implementation](st.c) is only around 233 lines of formatted C code (and much smaller if all the whitespace is removed).

-Go here to see [a fully working version of STABLE](https://jhlagado.github.io/ts-stable/)
+Go here to see [a fully working version of STABLE](https://jhlagado.github.io/ts-stable/) in your browser.

 ## Glossary